If you’re here to learn how to make money blogging, then you’re in the right place.

 In 2017, I was hired by Close to single-handedly plan, produce, launch and orchestrate a virtual summit—their Inside Sales Summit.
 Over the course of three months, I recorded 55 video interviews with some of the world's most recognizable entrepreneurs and salespeople.

-I built a complete website to host the virtual summit (here), created every page, edited the videos, designed the graphics, established our promotional partnerships and wrote the launch email sequences both Close and all of the partners used to promote the event.
+I built a complete website using one of the best website builders around (WordPress), to host the virtual summit here, created every page, edited the videos, designed the graphics, established our promotional partnerships and wrote the launch email sequences both Close and all of the partners used to promote the event.

 It was a lot of work.
 But, this side project netted me $30,000.